DevExpress/dotnet-eud/interface-elements-for-web/articles/report-designer/create-reports/cross-tab-reports.md

 ---
-title: Create a Cross-Tab Report
+title: Cross-Tab Reports
 author: Anna Vekhina
 ---
-# Create a Cross-Tab Report
+# Cross-Tab Reports

 A cross-tab report displays complex multi-dimensional data, such as summary statistics, surveys, and market research information.
 This report uses a Pivot Grid control that calculates automatic summaries and grand totals across grouped rows and columns.